Nicholas Hood: Politics

 In 1965, Hood was elected to the Detroit City Council.
 He was the second black council member in the history of that body.

 Hood was a political moderate on the city council, and he kept much of his focus on civil rights activism.
 One notable battle was with the Detroit hospitals, which refused to hire black medical staff members.
 Hood and a coalition of physicians used anti-discrimination requirements attached to urban-renewal land purchases to block the hospitals from expanding until they agreed to hire black doctors.

 As the only black member of the city council during the riot of 1967, Hood found himself in a highly visible position that he has called a "focal point," asked frequently to meet with the governor and mayor for strategy sessions that he later described as "[not] much strategizing, other than to try to keep the troops that they brought in from going berserk."

 In 1993, Hood retired from his position on the city council, after serving six terms over 28 years.

 Personal life

 Nicholas Hood Sr. married Dr. Elizabeth Flemister Hood in 1949.
 The 42-year marriage ended with her death in 1991.

 The couple had three children: Sarah, Stephen, and Nicholas.
 Stephen Hood has worked as a political consultant and Wayne County official.

 Rev. Nicholas Hood III is the current pastor of Plymouth United Church of Christ in Detroit and a former city council member himself, as well as a candidate in the 2001 Detroit mayoral election.
 Rev. Hood III is married to Denise Page Hood, Chief District Judge of the U.S. District Court for the Eastern District of Michigan.
-Their son Noah, one of Rev. Hood Sr.'s three grandchildren, is also a judge, serving on the Third Circuit Court of Michigan.
+Their son, Noah Hood, is also a judge, currently serving on the Michigan Supreme Court.

 Hood remarried on December 4, 1993, to Doris Chenault Hood, a public school administrator.